esm-dev/modern-monaco/README.md

 vfs.watch("*", (evt) => console.log(`${evt.path} has been ${evt.kind}`));
 ```

-### `tsconfig.json` File
+### Adding `tsconfig.json`

-You can also add a `tsconfig.json` file in the VFS to configure the TypeScript compiler options for the TypeScript LSP worker.
+You can also add a `tsconfig.json` file in the VFS to configure the TypeScript compiler options for the TypeScript language service worker.

 ```js
 const tsconfig = {